NanDing88/Challenge-1-Code-Refactor/README.md

 # Code Refactor Starter Code
 HTML CSS Git Challenge: Code Refactor
+This week is an odd-numbered week, so your Challenge is an on-the-job ticket, which means you'll begin with starter code that you need to modify.
+This week's challenge involves a very important aspect of web development: accessibility.

-In this challenge marketing agency has hired you to refactor an existing site to make it more accessible.
+One of the most common tasks for front-end and junior developers is to take existing code and refactor it (recall that to refactor code is to improve it without changing what it does) to meet a certain set of standards or implement a new technology.
+In this Challenge, a marketing agency has hired you to refactor an existing site to make it more accessible.

-To impress clients, you should always go the extra mile and improve the codebase for long-term sustainability.
-For example, make sure that all links are functioning correctly.
-Also, rework the CSS to make it more efficient by consolidating CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page.

 User Story
 AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines Acceptance Criteria

-Acceptance Criteria
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code